caroso1222/carlos-roso-gatsby/content/blog/how-to-create-fancy-revealing-animations-with-these-simple-css-tricks/index.md

 <div class="divider"></div>

 Wait, it seems you want some more detail, some more meat.
 That’s cool, I can do that as well.
-So, in the next couple paragraphs I’ll explain you in more detail how to **easily** achieve the animation shown above.
+So, in the next couple of paragraphs, I’ll explain to you in more detail how to **easily** achieve the animation shown above.

 # Mastering the technique